Gel nails or acrylic nails? Is one better than the other? Are they safe?

 The gel is ready to be removed 10-30 minutes later.
 Yep, up to 30 minutes later!
 The dissolved gel should slide off your nail with firm pressure against the cotton pad.

 If there are bits of gel bonded to your nail, they must be soaked off with more acetone and another wrap.
 They should NOT be sanded or scraped off.
 You can see the microscopic damage results from scraping in Doug Schoon’s article.

 The most critical decision is to find a really good nail professional.
 Ask around.
 If you see someone’s nails that you like, ask who they go to.

 Interview the nail tech—how many years have they been working?
 Ask to sit in and watch their process with another client.

 If you choose to do your own gel nails, do your research to find the best line that you want to purchase.
-I also wrote an e-book to walk you step-by-step through the application and removal process.

 Your nails are a very important part of your body.
 And today’s enhancement materials are safe when used correctly.
 Think carefully and choose wisely.